Wager's Action: Legacy

 The estimated $1bn (£662m) treasure of the San José, which is still on the bottom of the ocean but located in 2015, is estimated to be worth about 4 billion US dollars based on the speculation that it likely had 7 million Spanish pesos in registered gold on board at the time of its sinking, similar to its surviving sister ship, the San Joaquín.
 The San José is called the "Holy Grail of Shipwrecks."

 A group of investors from the United States called Glocca Mora Co. operating under the name "Sea Search Armada" (SSA) claim to have found the ship off the coast of Colombia in 1981, but Colombia refused to sign a 65%/35% share offer and refused SSA permission to conduct full salvage operations at the shipwreck site.
 The Colombian parliament then passed a law giving the state the right to all of the treasure, leaving SSA with a 5% finder's fee, which was to be taxed at 45%.
-SSA sued Colombia in its own courts in 1989.
+SSA sued Colombia in its courts in 1989.
 The legal dispute over the rights to the treasure took a turn in July 2007 when the Supreme Court of Colombia concluded that any treasure recovered would be split equally between the Colombian government and the explorers.
 Sea Search Armada subsequently sued in US courts, but that case was dismissed twice, in 2011 and 2015 on technical grounds, and the US court declared the galleon property of the Colombian state.
 The Colombian government has not verified its existence at the stated coordinates.

 On 27 November 2015, the galleon San José was found by the Colombian Navy, although the discovery was not announced by the President of Colombia, Juan Manuel Santos, until 5 December.
 The discovery was made using a REMUS 6000 autonomous underwater vehicle.
-The identity of the shipwreck is in no doubt.
-From the dive photographs, Colombian marine archaeologists have identified the San José by her unique bronze cannons engraved with dolphins.
+The identity of the shipwreck is not in doubt.
+From the dive photographs, Colombian marine archaeologists have identified San José by her unique bronze cannons engraved with dolphins.
 Colombia has claimed the galleon as part of its submerged patrimony and has classified the information regarding the location of the galleon as a state secret.

+In November 2023 the Colombian government are looking to recover the treasure.
+The following year in May Colombia began exploring the wreck in the first stage of a research project by the Colombian Institute of Anthropology and History using underwater robots to gather an inventory of the wreck site.